highlightjs/highlight.js/docs/language-guide.rst

 Some languages have different kinds of "keywords" that might not be called as such by the language spec but are very close to them from the point of view of a syntax highlighter.
 These are all sorts of "literals", "built-ins", "symbols" and such.
-To define such keyword groups the attribute ``keywords`` becomes an object each property of which defines its own group of keywords:
+To define such keyword groups, the attribute ``keywords`` becomes an object, each property of which defines its own group of keywords:

 ::